NJBodam/Forecasting_Inflation_DeepLearning/README.md

 ## CNN-LSTM Model Architecture

-The CNN-LSTM model implemented in this project has the following architecture:
+The base CNN-LSTM model implemented in this project has the following architecture:

 *   **Bidirectional ConvLSTM2D Layers:**
     *   First Layer: 128 filters, kernel size (1, 1), 'selu' activation, `return_sequences=True`, input shape `(1, 1, 1, features)` (where `features` is the number of input features).